 Aviation courses are offered to assist students in obtaining primary or advanced certification.
 Aviation courses are offered as electives which will apply to any degree requirements.
 Aviation courses are special interest courses at GCCC and are not considered as an aviation program.
-Ground school courses are offered to help students prepare for the FAA written exams, while flight training courses provide a mechanism for obtaining college credit for flight instruction.
-Costs for exam fees, flight instruction and airplane usage will be the responsibility of the student.
+Ground school courses are offered to help students prepare for the FAA written exams.